 Our weekly Friday meetings span multiple cities and three different time zones.
 But somehow, the people here find ways to work together and serve out the best possible tools that allow businesses to get the most value out data.
 And spoiler alert: they do a pretty killer job at it, too!

 Remote work has only shown how strong the ThinkData team is.
 They’ve achieved unimaginable growth over the past months all from the comfort of their homes with their children running around, apartments turned into offices and probably more than a few pairs of sweatpants.

 Like I said, it definitely has been an experience quite different from the interns before me.
 But I think I have them beat, because it was hard to imagine my time being better.

 Do you want to help ThinkData Works revolutionize how people use data?
 Want to have fun with some of the coolest nerds around?
-Check our current career openings and see where you fit in. (or simply reach out to use via social media, we love to hear from you!
+Check our current career openings and see where you fit in (or simply reach out to us via LinkedIn or Instagram, we’d love to hear from you!)